 Our congregation's confession of faith is the Savoy Declaration of Faith and Order.
 Written in 1658, it is an adaptation of the Westminster Confession of Faith (most of the Confession and the Declaration are identical with only a few changes made for clarity and a few paragraphs adapted to reflect a congregational understanding of church government).

 The appendix of the Savoy Declaration details our understanding of Christ's institution of the church and how it should be biblically governed.
 Also important to an understanding of the governing and order of the church is The Cambridge Platform.
-This document was written by colonial New England Congregationalists to those at the Westminster Assembly in England; to learn more or read this important historic document visit our Creeds and Confessions page.
+This document was written by colonial New England Congregationalists to those at the Westminster Assembly in England; learn more or read this important historic document on our Creeds and Confessions page.

 We are Liturgical

 We hold a high view of worship and we believe that it is proper in worship to recite and renew the entirety of the covenant God has with us in Jesus Christ.
 We believe that the worship of God is to be done according to Christ's teaching, "in spirit and in truth" (John 4:24).
 With this in mind, we have sought to design our worship services to focus on God and His Word, not on man, built on elements that we believe the scriptures teach are necessary for true worship.
 These elements include: the reading of the Scriptures, the sound preaching of the Word, the singing of psalms, hymns and spiritual songs, prayer and the proper administration and receiving of the sacraments (Baptism and the Lord's Supper).